buroa/k8s-gitops/README.md

 ### GitOps

-[Flux](https://github.com/fluxcd/flux2) watches my [kubernetes](./kubernetes) folder (see Directories below) and makes the changes to my cluster based on the YAML manifests.
+[Flux](https://github.com/fluxcd/flux2) monitors my [kubernetes](./kubernetes) folder (see Directories below) and implements changes to my cluster based on the YAML manifests.

-The way Flux works for me here is it will recursively search the [kubernetes/apps](./kubernetes/apps) folder until it finds the most top level `kustomization.yaml` per directory and then apply all the resources listed in it.
-That aforementioned `kustomization.yaml` will generally only have a namespace resource and one or many Flux kustomizations.
-Those Flux kustomizations will generally have a `HelmRelease` or other resources related to the application underneath it which will be applied.
+Flux operates by recursively searching the [kubernetes/apps](./kubernetes/apps) folder until it locates the top-level `kustomization.yaml` in each directory.
+It then applies all the resources listed in it.
+This `kustomization.yaml` typically contains a namespace resource and one or more Flux kustomizations.
+These Flux kustomizations usually include a `HelmRelease` or other application-related resources, which are then applied.

-[Renovate](https://github.com/renovatebot/renovate) watches my **entire** repository looking for dependency updates, when they are found a PR is automatically created.
-When some PRs are merged [Flux](https://github.com/fluxcd/flux2) applies the changes to my cluster.
+[Renovate](https://github.com/renovatebot/renovate) monitors my **entire** repository for dependency updates, automatically creating a PR when updates are found.
+When some PRs are merged, [Flux](https://github.com/fluxcd/flux2) applies the changes to my cluster.

 ### Directories